 - Documentation of remediation strategies to ensure success upon return.

-- Must apply for readmission within 2 calendar years of leaving the college.
+- Must apply for readmission within two calendar years of leaving the college.

 Steps for Readmission

-A student seeking readmission who has been academically dismissed or who has withdrawn from the Nursing Program must submit the required documents to the Director of Enrollment by:
+A student seeking readmission who have been academically dismissed or who have withdrawn from the Nursing Program must submit the required documents to the Director of Enrollment by: